unterdrueckt/easy-conf-manager/README.md

 ## 🤝 Contributing

-I welcome contributions to improve this library!
+Contributions are welcome!
+Please open an issue or a pull request to improve the library.

 ---

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.